BRAVE NEW WORLD ?

 For Huxley does an effective hatchet-job on the very sort of "unnatural" hedonic engineering that most of us so urgently need.
 One practical consequence has been to heighten our already exaggerated fears of state-sanctioned mood-drugs.
 Hence millions of screwed-up minds, improvable even today by clinically-tested mood-boosters and anti-anxiety agents, just suffer in silence instead.
 In part this is because people worry they might become zombified addicts; and in part because they are unwilling to cast themselves as humble supplicants of the medical profession by taking state-rationed "antidepressants".
 Either way, the human cost in fruitless ill-being is immense.

 Fortunately, the Net is opening up a vast trans-national free-market in psychotropics.
-It will eventually sweep away the restrictive practices of old medical drug cartels and their allies in the pharmaceutical industry.
+Online pharmaceutical markets will eventually sweep away the restrictive practices of old medical drug cartels and their allies in the pharmaceutical industry.
 The liberatory potential of the Net as a global drug-delivery and information network has only just begun.

 Of course, Huxley can't personally be blamed for prolonging the pain of the old Darwinian order of natural selection.
 Citing the ill-effects of Brave New World is not the same as impugning its author's motives.
 Aldous Huxley was a deeply humane person as well as a brilliant polymath.
 He himself suffered terribly after the death of his adored mother.
 But death and suffering will be cured only by the application of bioscience.
 They won't be abolished by spirituality, prophetic sci-fi, or literary intellectualism.